 Ever since the trade, Larsson has been a consistent bottom-six forward, whether that was for the Sabres or Arizona Coyotes.
 He hasn’t managed to crack 20 points in a season yet, however, he has come close a few times.
-After putting up 14 points for the Coyotes in 2020-21, Larsson will return to Arizona for the next campaign for the second season of his two-year, $2.8 million contract.
+After putting up 14 points for the Coyotes in 2020-21, Larsson has returned to Arizona.

 Round 2, 59th Overall – Jason Zucker, LW (U.S. National Development Team, USHL)

 Just three picks after Larsson was drafted, the Wild selected Jason Zucker, their third winger of the draft so far.
 Instead of joining Minnesota the following season, he chose to take the route of playing collegiate hockey.
 It certainly was the right decision as he became a point-per-game player for the University of Denver, scoring 91 points in 78 games over two seasons.
 His progress earned him his entry-level contract and six NHL games once the collegiate season ended in 2012, however, he registered just two points in that small window.